michaelpgibby/esp32-magic-8-ball/README.md

 Shopping links are examples, not endorsements or affiliate links.
 Availability and listings change.
 Check dimensions, plug type, battery polarity, and voltage before ordering or connecting any part.
-Never force a battery connector.
+Never force a battery connector, be careful tightening the hold down bar to avoid unnecessary pressure.

 ## Hardware and pin map